tinic/constixel/README.md

 ## API

 The following image formats are available.
 [Width] is the width in pixels, [Height] is the height in pixels.
-[Scale] is an optional paramter to specify a scale factor for the sixel output.
-For instance setting this to 4 would scale the output by a factor of 4.
+[Scale] is an optional paramter to specify a scale factor for the sixel output only.
+For instance setting this to 4 would scale the output of the sixel stream by a factor of 4.

 ```c++
     constixel::image<constixel::format_1bit, [Width], [Height], [Scale]>